You can’t adapt your strategy if you don’t track its progress.

 In other words, static tools don’t scale.

-Instead, you need more dynamic and flexible tools like a digital platform (more on this later).
+Instead, you need more dynamic and flexible tools like digital OKR software.

 - Using Cascade as your OKR Software